 - 3. Special Areas for Scientific Study shall be designated in two stages, as follows: - (i) Stage 1 Special Areas for Scientific Study shall be designated for a maximum period of two years, during which time the provisions in paragraphs 13 to 18 of this conservation measure shall apply.
 Stage 1 is a provisional designation to allow time for detailed review of the available data, including any relevant fishery research proposals in accordance with paragraphs 6 and 7 of this conservation measure. - (ii) Stage 2 Special Areas for Scientific Study shall be designated for a period of 10 years, during which time the provisions in paragraphs 13 to 18 of this conservation measure shall apply. - 4.
 Members recording the retreat or collapse of any ice shelf, glacier or ice tongue, as defined in paragraph 2, shall inform the Secretariat, as soon as practicable, of the proposed Stage 1 Special Area for Scientific Study (corresponding to the area of ice loss).
 Details on the extent of retreat or collapse, and the corresponding boundaries, shall be provided to the Secretariat.
 The Secretariat shall subsequently, and within one week, notify all Members, and also include the coordinates and map(s) of the Stage 1 Special Area for Scientific Study in a publicly available list on the CCAMLR website. - 5.
 Stage 1 Special Areas for Scientific Study shall be deemed designated 48 hours after all Members have been notified in accordance with paragraph 4. - 6.
 Following the designation of a Stage 1 Special Area for Scientific Study, Members shall submit detailed information on the extent and characteristics of the Special Area for review by the Scientific Committee and its working groups.
 Information should also be provided on the baseline extent of the ice shelf, glacier or ice tongue under consideration, i.e. its extent before collapse or retreat occurred. - 7.
 The review should include consideration of potential interactions of the notified Stage 1 Special Area for Scientific Study with fishery research proposals for the relevant subarea. - 8.
 Stage 1 or Stage 2 areas can be opened for research fishing in accordance with paragraph 12, and subject to a research plan agreed by Commission upon advice from the Scientific Committee and its working groups. - 9.
 Calculations of incremental retreat of ice shelves, glaciers or ice tongues, or the total area of collapse, shall be based upon ice coastline boundaries contained in the periodic updates of the SCAR Antarctic Digital Database, or upon other relevant scientific information if available, including high-resolution satellite imagery. - 10.
 Stage 2 Special Areas for Scientific Study shall be designated upon agreement by the Commission, based on advice from the Scientific Committee.
 The 10-year period of designation for Stage 2 Special Areas for Scientific Study shall start immediately following agreement by the Commission.

-11. Details of the designated Stage 2 Special Areas, including coordinates and map(s), shall be appended to this conservation measure as annexes.
-Coordinates and map(s) of the designated Stage 2 Special Areas for Scientific Study shall also be included in a publicly available list on the CCAMLR website.
+Conditions for fishing activities within Special Areas for Scientific Study designated Stage 2 Special Areas for Scientific Study shall also be included in a publicly available list on the CCAMLR website.